 Local grants are typically any grants that are not state or federal grants.
 The United Way, whose mission is connecting communities for the common good, offers local grants to schools.
 Two districts reported receiving grants from the United Way.
-One United Way grant is a community investment grant and another grant funds the Born Learning Academy.
-The Born Learning Academy helps families take a more active role in preparing their children for kindergarten.
+One United Way grant is a community investment grant; another grant funds the Born Learning Academy, which helps families take a more active role in preparing their children for kindergarten.
 To accomplish this, local schools provide six user-friendly workshops and learning activities to families and caregivers of low-income students.